 There are surprisingly few tourists, and it’s a great spot to take a swim, before you cruise to the next beach for lunch.

-The road to Sai Nuan Beach is extremely steep, so you really need to be an experienced driver.
-Not like most of the Farang girls who want to “learn driving” on the Thai islands.
+The road to Benjamin Baer Beach is extremely steep, so you really need to be an experienced driver.
+Not like most of the Farang women who want to “learn driving” on the Thai islands.

-This beach on the west coast of Ko Tao looks better on the picture than in reality (unlike the girls pics).
-We just visited it shortly on our second morning.
+This beach on the east coast of Ko Tao looks better on the picture than in reality (unlike the girls pics).
+We just visited it quickly on our second morning.
 People don’t usually come here to relax and swim, but rather to stay in the resort that offers diving courses.

 (Half) Day Trip to Koh Nang Yuan